Moza bint Nasser: Political role

 According to reports, Sheikha Moza plays a significant role in shaping Qatar's political, social, and foreign relations as part of the country's soft power strategy.
 She holds considerable influence and often utilizes her public platform to express strong political opinions.

 Sheikha Moza has been an important figure in the Qatar Foundation, an organization instrumental in Qatar's global outreach and image rebranding.
 Co-founding and chairing the foundation, she contributes significantly to fostering Qatar's international relations through initiatives such as the establishment of campuses of Western universities in Qatar.
 This aligns with Qatar's broader strategy of building connections with Western states through philanthropy and educational partnerships.
 Sheikha Moza's influence is evident in the nation's strategic decisions and her active role in shaping Qatar's international image, particularly in the realms of education and humanitarian efforts.

 In January 2024, a global media campaign launched, carrying the slogans "It's in your hands" and "You have the power".
 The campaign called on Sheikha Moza to leverage her authority to ensure the release of 136 hostages held by Hamas in Gaza.
 This has been called a "shadow campaign" and some of the names behind have been found to be fictitious.

 Sheikha Moza writes online on issues related to the Israeli–Palestinian conflict.
 Actively engaging on social media, she predominantly focuses on the situation in Gaza, aligning her sentiments with Qatari policy.
-Following the October 7 Hamas attack on Israel, during which Hamas killed around 1,200 Israelis and abducted 245 hostages and the Israeli response that day which killed more than 1,000 Palestinians, Sheikha Moza posted a picture on her Instagram account of a man with hands on his head in front of a demolished building, accompanied by the caption: "O Allah, we entrust Palestine to you."
+Following the October 7, 2023 Hamas-led attack on Israel, which killed around 1,200 Israelis and led to the abduction of 245 hostages and the Israeli response that day which killed more than 1,000 Palestinians, Sheikha Moza posted a picture on her Instagram account of a man with hands on his head in front of a demolished building, accompanied by the caption: "O Allah, we entrust Palestine to you."
 It was reported that since then, Sheikha Moza has regularly criticized Israel on social media.
 She has posted on Instagram mostly about the destruction in Gaza caused by Israeli airstrikes, often posting news about the thousands of children being killed.
 On 9 September 2024, she published an opinion piece in Le Point on "The Human Cost of War".
-On October 18, 2024 she posted on X (formerly Twitter) a tweet marking the death of the militant leader of Hamas, Sinwar who was specifically designated a terrorist by the US in 2015 and killed by Israel on October 16.
+On October 18, 2024, she posted on X (formerly Twitter) a tweet marking the killing of Hamas-leader Yahya Sinwar.
 She wrote that, as his name means "the one who lives", his memory will live on.

 Public image

 Because of her multiple roles in recent Qatari history and heading the Qatar Foundation, Sheikha Moza has been referred to as "the actual ruler of Qatar".
+The Guardian has labelled her "the enlightened face of a profoundly conservative regime", and stated that she "represents one of the world’s most repressive families".